About the Building

 Rose Berry Alaska Art Gallery

-Just as the dramatic architecture of the expanded museum will convey a sense of Alaska, the Rose Berry Alaska Art Gallery will interpret art as an expression of the Alaska experience.
+Just as the dramatic architecture of the museum conveys a sense of Alaska, the Rose Berry Alaska Art Gallery interprets art as an expression of the Alaska experience.
 Ancient ivory carvings, coiled grass baskets and other Alaska Native artworks will be featured side by side with historical and contemporary paintings and sculptures.
 Seattle-based Lehrman Cameron Studio's interior gallery design resonates with the building's architecture and provides a flexible space for the museum's collection and exhibit installation.
 The Rose Berry Alaska Art Gallery opened May 1, 2006

 The Grand Lobby